sdr-enthusiasts/monitor-hub/README.md

 ```

+Likely you will need to amend the port line if port `80` is in use on your host or in docker.

 ## Limitations and Future Improvements

 Currently, the container will initially show only 10 lines of logs from each container.
 Once connected, new lines from the containers are appended and you can scroll through them.
 Loading the page took forever without this limitation with any number of containers that had been running.
 This will be improved in future versions.